 What is the Occupancy Rate graph?

-This represents how the occupancy rate is changing throughout the whole year.
+This graph represents how the occupancy rate is changing throughout the whole year.
 It shows the past 12 months occupancy rates.
-Each dot represents an average monthly occupancy rate of a month in 2019.
-For example, the first dot represents the average occupancy rate of 2019 January.
+Each dot represents an average monthly occupancy rate of a month.

 What is Yearly Average Daily Rate?